elasticio/elasticio.github.io/content/_components/outlook/index.md

 ### OData output for lastModifiedDateTime has a precision issue

-Apparently the `lastModifiedDateTime` returned by MS Graph has no milliseconds in it is obvious that filter query accept and treat millisecond values correctly there is a workaround for that issue implemented in the code, however you need to keep an eye on it.
+Apparently the `lastModifiedDateTime` returned by MS Graph has no millisecond in it is obvious that filter query accept and treat millisecond values correctly there is a workaround for that issue implemented in the code, however you need to keep an eye on it.